miso-lims/miso-lims/docs/user_manual/type_data.md

 {% include userman-heading.md section=page.section sub=sub title="Box Uses" %}

 A box in MISO describes a physical container that holds multiple samples, libraries, dilutions, and/or pools.
-Box uses are used to categorize these boxes. the Boxes list page is broken into tabs - one for each box use.
+Box uses are used to categorize these boxes.
+The Boxes list page is broken into tabs - one for each box use.

 Modifications to box uses can only be made via direct access to the MISO database.
 As such, they must be performed by a MISO adminstrator.